ECC GRANTS 2023-24

 - Who can apply?
 We welcome applications from anyone – member or non-member alike – with an interest in the study of British ceramics and enamels made c1600 to the present day.
 If you receive a grant as a non-member, we will want you to join the ECC.
 The only people who cannot apply are members of the ECC Committee.

 - You say the research period is one-year – how flexible is this?
-While we will prioritise applicants who can complete their study in a year, if Covid-19 makes this impossible please highlight what is possible under question 7 of the grant application form and in any research plan under question 3.
+We will prioritise applicants who can complete their study in a year to eighteen months

 - Would I need to present in person – I am based overseas?
 We can use Zoom for your presentation if you are unable to get to London.